saidvandeklundert/saidvandeklundert.github.io/_posts/2020-8-3-jsnapy-basics.md

   - test_bgp.yaml
 ```

-This test will target 1 devices and run a single test called `test_bgp.yaml`.
+This test will target 1 device and run the tests defined in the `test_bgp.yaml` file.
 Due to our previous configuration, the path JSNAPy expects for the test file is the following: `/home/said/testfiles/test_bgp.yaml`.

 We referenced the test in `snap_config.yaml`, but we have not created it yet.
 Let's start off writing a test that will inform us on whether or not a BGP peer flapped.